Dweaver309/nanoFrameworkFirmwareUpdate/README.md

   - Locate the .dfu file located in the device firmware update .zip file.
   - Click the Choose then Update
   - Toggle the devices power
-  - Thats all we are done!
+  - That's all we are done!

   # How To Create a .dfu file